SUNCAT-Center/catmap/tutorials/ase_database/README.md

  - `data['frequencies']`

 `site` is not recognized by default, but can be switched on by the option `site_specific` as seen further below.
+Please also see the end of this page if you are using jvoss/ase-espresso.

 ## How to import the data

-An example script is provided in this folder, which you can run like so:
+An example jupyter notebook is provided in this folder.
+You can run it by

-    python generate_input.py my_input.txt

-This will save a catmap input file in `my_input.txt`.
-Look at the code in `generate_input.py`, and you will see it carries out four tasks:
+These will save a catmap input file in `my_input.txt`.
+Look at the code and you will see the procedure can be itemized in four tasks:
 1) Define search filters.
 This is needed if some data has to be filtered out.
     E.g. if some data was calculated with different parameters than other data.
 2) Import data from ase databases.
 3) Store references and calculate formation energies.
 4) Export catmap input file.